ehb54/genapp/genappalpha/etc/monitor/readme.md

 all info is stored in config.json

-you can use the system sendmail or smtp for smtp leave mail an empty object -  "mail":{}
+you can use the system sendmail or smtp for sendmail leave mail an empty object -  "mail":{}
 timing can be adjusted
 ccall if available will cc those users of all messages (if you want multiple addresses here, comma separate)